Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Cells (now part of microscopes).md

 **Using a model of a cell and various slides to explain what a cell is, about how different cells are specialized for their function, and how bacterial cells are different.** - nan

-Last initially checked on 2013-12-25 by Richard "Miffles" Mifsud (rwm41@cam.ac.uk)) and doublechecked on 2014-01-01 by Sarah Wiseman (sw628@cam.ac.uk))
+Last initially checked on 2013-12-25 by Richard "Miffles" Mifsud (rwm41@cam.ac.uk)) and double-checked on 2014-01-01 by Sarah Wiseman (sw628@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->